playcanvas/blog/_posts/2023-10-11-avif-webp-lands-in-editor.markdown

 <br/>
 They look strikingly similar, but the file size tells a different story.
 The AVIF image on the left has a file size of just 276Kb, almost half the size of its JPG counterpart at 508Kb!
 This level of compression is not just impressive on its own.
 When you're working on a project with multiple textures, switching to AVIF and WebP formats could considerably reduce your overall load time.

 What does this mean for you?
-Well, that's simple: It's all about efficiency and speed without sacrificing quality.
+Well, that's simple: it's all about efficiency and speed without sacrificing quality.
 Textures are one of the biggest assets in a 3D project and AVIF and WebP significantly reduce image sizes compared to traditional JPEGs and PNGs and that means faster load times and happier users. 🙌

 #### AVIF all the things?